What exactly is recomposition?

 how does natural organic reduction help the environment?

-By converting human remains into soil, we avoid wasting materials, avoid polluting groundwater with embalming fluid, and prevent the emissions of CO2 from cremation and from the manufacturing of caskets, headstones, and grave liners.
+By converting human remains into soil, we minimize waste, avoid polluting groundwater with embalming fluid, and prevent the emissions of CO2 from cremation and from the manufacturing of caskets, headstones, and grave liners.

-In addition, turning our loved ones into soil after death helps to strengthen our relationship to the natural cycles and enriches the earth.
+By allowing organic processes to transform our bodies and those of our loved ones into a useful soil amendment, we help to strengthen our relationship to the natural cycles while enriching the earth.

-have you measured its specific impact on climate change?
+have you measured specific impact on climate change?

 To understand the specific environmental impacts of recomposition, our team completed a Life Cycle Assessment comparing conventional burial, cremation, natural burial, and recomposition.
 In our preliminary findings, recomposition performed the best out of all four options in the majority of categories.